 - Woodhead Publishing

-The development of CCS worldwide must go ahead at a pace unprecedented in large-scale technology investment and that needs unprecedented levels of knowledge transfer.
-This book makes a significant contribution., Dr Jeff Chapman, The Carbon Capture & Storage Association, UK
+"The development of CCS worldwide must go ahead at a pace unprecedented in large-scale technology investment and that needs unprecedented levels of knowledge transfer.
+This book makes a significant contribution." --Dr Jeff Chapman, The Carbon Capture and Storage Association, UK